moxy-community/Moxy/README.md

 Moxy is a library that allows for hassle-free implementation of the MVP pattern in an Android Application.
 Without troubles of lifecycle and boilerplate code!

-First principles of using Moxy:
+Illustration of how Moxy is working:
 ![schematic_using](https://habrastorage.org/files/a2e/b51/8b4/a2eb518b465a4df9b47e68794519270d.gif)

 ## Capabilities